 How To Create A Video From PDF Files In Linux

 I have a huge collection of PDF files, mostly Linux tutorials, in my tablet PC.
 Sometimes I feel too lazy to read them from the tablet.
 I thought It would be better If I can be able to create a video from PDF files and watch it in a big screen devices like a TV or a Computer.
 Though I have a little working experience with FFMpeg, I am not aware of how to create a movie file using it.
-After a bit of Google searches, I came up with a good solution.
+After a bit of Google search, I found a good solution.
 For those who wanted to make a movie file from a set of PDF files, read on.
 It is not that difficult.

 Create A Video From PDF Files In Linux